ArthurDEV44/gortex-cli/CONTRIBUTING.md

 The maintainer will review, test, and merge approved contributions from `contributors` → `dev` → `main`.

+**🔒 Protected Files:**

+Some files are protected and **cannot be modified** by contributors:
+- `.github/workflows/` - CI/CD workflows (security critical)
+- `package.json`, `tsconfig.json`, `vitest.config.ts` - Core configuration
+- `.github/CODEOWNERS` - Code ownership rules

+If your contribution requires changes to these files, open an issue first to discuss with the maintainer.

 ---

 ## 📜 Code of Conduct